 A bee hotel is suitable for solitary bee species and consists of predrilled holes in a block of wood or dozens of hollow bamboo tubes arranged in fun shapes.
 Consider erecting sacrificial untreated fence posts for the bees that prefer to create their own tunnels.
 Honeybee swarms are attracted to hollow spaces in trees.
 However, you may need to go the extra mile and use bait or pheromones to bring this type of bee into your backyard since their numbers have dwindled dramatically in recent years.

-For an all-natural approach, plant native bushes, like elderberry, or clumping ornamental grasses, like prairie switchgrass.
+For an all-natural approach, plant native bushes, like American elderberry (Sambucus canadensis, zones 4-9), or clumping ornamental grasses, like prairie switchgrass (Panicum virgatum, zones 5-9).
 Stack rocks or logs to create natural cavities and sheltered spaces.
 Finally, create patches of bare dirt undisturbed by tilling, mulching or encroaching plants.
 Many bee species burrow underground in such areas.

 Provide a Safe Water Source